 The FR Americas Championship Powered by Honda offers young talent the opportunity to demonstrate their skills on an international platform while keeping affordability and safety as key elements of the program.
 One of FR America’s greatest strengths is the analytical work that must be carried out by the drivers in cooperation with their engineers.
 The series is a spec series, allowing single or multi-car teams the same opportunity of success with capped costs.
 The cars do allow for significant setup adjustments, which increases the drivers’ technical knowledge and builds proficiencies required for moving up in open wheel racing.

-The Cooper Tires USF2000 Championship debuted in 2010 as a continuation of the highly regarded USF2000 series.
-The series is the first official step on the Road to Indy Presented by Cooper Tires and features a ten-event, 17-race schedule with eight (8) additional series test days.
+The USF2000 Championship Presented by Continental Tire debuted in 2010 and is a continuation of the highly regarded USF2000 series which ran from 1990 through 2006, launching the careers of many of today’s top drivers.
+Sanctioned by USAC, the series is the second official step on the USF Pro Championships Presented by Continental Tire – a clearly defined path to reach the top echelons of the sport.
 All three (3) American circuit types (road course, street course, oval) are utilized by the series.
-Series champions, including the likes of Josef Newgarden, Spencer Pigot and Gabby Chaves, benefit from a champion’s scholarship package valued at nearly $400,000 to advance to the Indy Pro 2000 Championship Presented by Cooper Tires.
+Series champions, including the likes of Josef Newgarden, Spencer Pigot and Gabby Chaves, benefit from a champion’s scholarship package valued at over $440,000 to advance to the USF Pro 2000 Championship Presented by Continental Tire.

 The mission of JHDD is to develop our own drivers internally by educating and passing down all of our knowledge to help the drivers perform to the very best of their ability.